littleosbook/aenix/doc/book/page_frame_allocation.md

 ## How can we access a page frame?

 When we use our page frame allocator to allocate page frames, it gives us the physical start address of the page frame.
-This page frame is not mapped in - no part of the paging hierarchy points to the frame.
+This page frame is not mapped in - no page table points to the frame.
 (If we mapped an entire 4MB chunk for the kernel, and the page frame lies somewhere in there, it will be mapped in.)
 How can we read and write data to the frame?

 We need to map the page frame into virtual memory.
 Just update the PDT and/or PT used by the kernel.